Sortomate

 Why I built this

 In 2007 I bought Getting Things Done.
 It taught me to capture everything and define next actions.
-It never answered the daily question: I had a hundred well-defined next actions, and which one do I do right now?
+It never answered the daily question: of a hundred well-defined next actions, which one do I do right now?

 So I went hunting for a tool that would rank them.
 Remember The Milk in 2008.
 Toodledo in 2010.
 DGT GTD on my phone in 2011, which I ran for the better part of a decade.
 Every one was a superb filing cabinet.
 Not one would look at my hundred next actions and say: do this one.